dei79/hockeybrake/README.md

 # HockeyBrake

-An extension for the amzing airbrake gem which routes crash reports the HockeyApp
+An extension for the amazing airbrake gem which routes crash reports the HockeyApp

 ## Installation